d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 tab.interact_select('mxnet', 'pytorch', 'tensorflow', 'jax')
 ```

-#  Encoder-Decoder Seq2Seq for Machine Translation
+#  Sequence-to-Sequence Learning for Machine Translation
 :label:`sec_seq2seq`

-In so-called seq2seq problems like machine translation
+In so-called sequence-to-sequence problems such as machine translation
 (as discussed in :numref:`sec_machine_translation`),
-where inputs and outputs both consist
+where inputs and outputs each consist
 of variable-length unaligned sequences,
 we generally rely on encoder--decoder architectures
 (:numref:`sec_encoder-decoder`).